-As an organization focused on mitigating legal risk and optimizing business success for jewelers, JVC advises retailers delay re-opening as much as they can.
+As an organization focused on mitigating legal risk and optimizing business success for jewelers, JVC advises retailers be properly prepared for the long-term.
 “This is said acknowledging the extreme financial stress many brick and mortar retailers are under,” notes Stevens.
 “Be thoughtful about the decision to reopen and its potential long-term impacts to you.
 If you do re-open, set up for success on the front end, and take proper precautions.
 We anticipate lawsuits and claims around safety and HR issues, as well as privacy matters, and you need to go to new lengths to protect your customers, employees and business.”

 Liability waivers for employees are not enforceable, Stevens says.
 “You must have a policy in place, one that is written down, and that you actually follow.
 Make it available to all employees, and even to consumers.”
 She advocates that if you don’t have an employee handbook in place, develop one now (JVC has a template online).
 Also, find a local employment attorney to review your policies.